m-lab/mlab-vis-pipeline/tools/bigtable/README.md

+# BigTable Tools

-# Tools for Generating and Maintaining BigTable tables and config files
+These scripts are for generating and maintaining BigTable tables and config files.

+**Note**

+The configuration files output by these scripts are checked into this repo.

+If the data columns to be stored in the bigtable tables has not changed and if the names of the columns of the source bigquery table has not changed, then there is no need to run these scripts again.

 ## Creating Base BigTable Tables